michaelpq/michaelpq.github.io/_posts/2015-11-11-postgres-9-6-feature-highlight-pushdown-improvements-postgres-fdw.markdown

     get it right.
 But this seems like something that people can usually get right in practice.

+    Paul Ramsey, hacked up a bit more by me

 Up to 9.5, postgres\_fdw evaluates the shippability, or the possibility to execute safely a given operator or function on a remote server instead of a local using roughly three factors: